on3iro/learningHaskell/README.md

 # learningHaskell

-Some excercises and examples on my road to learn haskell
+I decided to learn haskell with the [Haskell Book](http://haskellbook.com/).
+We will see where it leads me, but right now I am pretty excited about the endeavour =)